John M. Jumper: Awards and honors

 In 2024, Jumper and Demis Hassabis shared half of the Nobel Prize in Chemistry for their protein folding predictions, the other half went to David Baker for computational protein design.

 In 2025, Jumper received the Golden Plate Award of the American Academy of Achievement and the Marshall Medal of the Marshall Aid Commemoration Commission.
-He was elected a Fellow of the Royal Society (FRS) in 2025.
+He was elected a Fellow of the Royal Society (FRS) that same year.
+In 2026, he was elected a member of the National Academy of Engineering.